Maven-Asset-Management-Insights/content/maven-insights.md

 # Maven Insights

-<p>Maven perspectives on IBM Maximo, reliability strategy, and asset performance—written in plain English and grounded in outcomes.</p>
+<p>Maven perspectives on IBM Maximo, reliability strategy, and asset performance.
+Written in plain English and grounded in outcomes.</p>

 {% for post in site.posts %}
 <div class="card post-card">